Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 Recent efforts such as variational quantum splines~\citep{10.1007/978-3-031-36030-5_14} and quantum-inspired activation circuits in hybrid convolutional networks~\citep{li2024quantuminspiredactivationfunctionsquantum} have demonstrated the potential of empirical viability of QVAFs on both synthetic and real-world data.

-To implement QVAFs in practice and facilitate their integration into layered network architectures, we introduce DARUAN leveraging the data re-uploading circuit framework~\citep{P_rez_Salinas_2020} to construct a scalable quantum-inspired activation layer with multiple repetitions and trainable pre-processing weights in a single qubit.
+To implement this framework in a scalable form and facilitate integration into layered network architectures, we introduce DARUAN, a deliberately single-qubit instantiation of QVAF.
+DARUAN leverages the data re-uploading circuit framework~\citep{P_rez_Salinas_2020} to construct a quantum-inspired activation layer with multiple repetitions and trainable pre-processing weights, where the relevant structure is the SU(2) Lie algebra of rotations.
 Each block consists of a data encoding alternated with trainable unitaries, forming a variational circuit capable of approximating smooth periodic and non-periodic functions.
 The output is obtained via measurement of a Pauli observable (typically $\sigma_z$ in computational basis) and is used as the nonlinear transformation applied to the neuron output.
-In \cref{fig:qkan}(b), DARUAN acts as VAF in a perceptron where the classical data is re-uploaded multiple times to data re-uploading variational quantum circuit and readout the expectation value of the data re-uploading circuit as final output.
+In \cref{fig:qkan}\textup{(b)}, DARUAN acts as VAF in a perceptron where the classical data is re-uploaded multiple times to a data re-uploading variational quantum circuit and readout the expectation value of the data re-uploading circuit as the final output.

-Importantly, DARUAN supports architectural flexibility through a concept we term \textit{layer extension}, which progressively increases the number of re-uploading repetitions, where we discuss the details in \cref{sec:met}.
+Importantly, DARUAN supports architectural flexibility through a concept we term \textit{layer extension}, which progressively increases the number of re-uploading repetitions, where we discuss the details in \cref{sec:impl}.
 In our latter part of the experiments, this design allows the model to scale its expressivity on demand while preserving previously learned features.
-Layer extension addresses the challenge of optimizing deep quantum circuits, which are notoriously difficult to optimize \citep{mcclean2018barren}.
-The simplicity of DARUAN, which relies solely on single-qubit circuits, makes it well-suited for implementation on current noisy intermediate-scale quantum (NISQ) devices.
-State-of-the-art trapped-ion platforms have achieved single-qubit gate error rates at the $10^{-7}$ level~\citep{42w2-6ccy}, while superconducting architectures have reached $10^{-5}$~\citep{PRXQuantum.5.040342}, ensuring that DARUAN is experimentally feasible on current NISQ hardware.
-At the same time, our method is highly efficient to simulate on modern GPUs and multi-node high-performance computing (HPC) clusters, enabling large-scale benchmarking and seamless integration into GPT architectures.
-This dual capability underscores both near-term hardware implementability and practical scalability in classical simulation, while preserving competitive expressive power across both settings.
+Layer extension addresses the practical challenge of optimizing large-repetition DARUANs by warm-starting from smaller circuits rather than training the full spectral bandwidth from scratch.

+The simplicity of DARUAN, which relies solely on single-qubit circuits, makes it efficiently simulable on classical hardware, such as modern GPUs and multi-node high-performance computing (HPC) clusters.